 This year’s 4th Seoul Kimchi Festival took place between the 3rd and the 5th of November and thousand of people participated in several activities.

-The Seoul Kimchi Festival takes place at Seoul Plaza, just in front of the City Hall.
+The Seoul Kimchi Festival takes place every year in November at Seoul Plaza, just in front of the City Hall.

 - ☞ Address: Seoul Plaza (City Hall)

 - ☞ Directions: CiyHall Station (Subway Line 1), Exit 5 & 6.

 Matcha is finely ground powder of specially grown and processed green tea leaves.
 It is special in two aspects of farming and processing: the green tea plants for matcha are shade-grown for about three weeks before harvest and the stems and veins are removed in processing.
 During shaded growth, the plant “Camellia sinensis” produces more theanine and caffeine.
 This combination of chemicals is considered to account for the calm energy people might feel from drinking matcha.
 The powdered form of matcha is consumed differently from tea leaves or tea bags, and is dissolved in a liquid, typically water or milk.